MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 The extended transition period allows for using the connectors listed above but it does not allow these connectors to use gateways.
 Gateways were a premium capability before the transition and they continue to be a premium capability.

-Although apps may be granted to use the Dynamics 365 connector for an extended transition period, the ability to use the connector does not provide Common Data Service capacity.
-Common Data Service capacity is a prerequisite for Power Apps and Power Automate workflows to use Common Data Service.
+Although apps may be granted to use the Dynamics 365 connector for an extended transition period, the ability to use the connector does not provide Dataverse capacity.
+Dataverse capacity is a prerequisite for Power Apps and Power Automate workflows to use Dataverse.

 ### How many Power Apps applications I can run with Microsoft 365 plans?